 Satin, on the other hand, is a type of weave made from polyester or nylon, which are manmade fabric and chemical based.
 Nylon and polyester satin fabric are derived from petroleum, or oil.
 A satin pillowcase or satin sheet set is synthetic fiber; therefore, it is not sustainable or particularly environmentally friendly to produce.
 As a natural fiber, real silk is biodegradable and not made with any dangerous chemicals or fossil fuels.

 2. Silk helps hair and skin retain moisture.

 Silk thread contains amino acids and a special protein known as sericin.
-When you sleep on silk, your hair and skin is naturally conditioned by sericin.
-In fact, many high end body lotions, skin, and hair treatment products are made with silk protein.
+During the silk processing, the water-soluble protein sericin is removed.
+The protein retained in the silk is called fibroin, which is rich in 18 amino acids.
+When you sleep on silk, your hair and skin is naturally conditioned by these amino acids In fact, many high end body lotions, skin, and hair treatment products are made with silk protein.
 Sleeping on a silk pillowcase is an overnight beauty treatment for your hair and skin.